 Sometimes a particular project will have resource needs too great for an individual research committee or will span several practice areas.
 In such cases, the work is usually financed through collaboration of several SOA research committees or sections.
-And, often there will be funding or other support provided by Through education and research, the SOA advances actuaries as leaders in measuring and managing risk to improve financial outcomes for individuals, organizations and the public.

-external parties like the Canadian Institute of Actuaries, Casualty Actuary Society or others.
+And often, funding or other support will be provided by external parties such as the Canadian Institute of Actuaries, the Casualty Actuarial Society or others.